Employer Brand: WHAT is it, WHY is it important, HOW do you improve it?

 3. Take action

 Don’t be all words and no action.
-Make sure you fulfil the promises you make and, if possible, even revisit the review to demonstrate progress when appropriate.
+Make sure you fulfill the promises you make and, if possible, even revisit the review to demonstrate progress when appropriate.

 An employer brand can be drastically improved or totally ruined with just one review but being aware of yours, what you want it to be and what it current is, is the critical first step to building and maintaining a positive external perception as a great place to work.
 Don’t let great talent turn away from an opportunity with your organisation before they even meet you - take your employer brand seriously and recognise the very real cost of getting wrong.